 Your normally energetic dog refuses to eat and is lethargic.
 Maybe you catch her eating grass while outside.
 Perhaps you observe your dog gagging and vomiting.
-Many things can cause nausea in dogs; however, not all are serious, but recurrent vomiting should be treated by a veterinarian.
+Many things can cause nausea in dogs; not all are serious, but recurrent vomiting should be treated by a veterinarian.
 Some things that can cause your dog to experience nausea include:

 - Motion sickness